 Once completed, all census information is kept confidential by Statistics Canada.
 No one outside of Statistics Canada can have access to information that identifies individuals.

-Other safety tips to keep you and your information safe:
+Other safety tips to keep yourself and your information safe:

 - Keep your 16-digit access code secure – When you receive a census letter, you will get an access code that allows you to complete the questionnaire online.
 Protect your access code and don’t give it to anyone to keep your information secure.

 - Talking to an enumerator – Enumerators from Statistics Canada will come and visit households to follow-up and check if they have completed their questionnaires.
 To confirm the identity of the enumerator at your door, you should:

 - Check for an identification card – You may check for an official ID.
 It features the Statistics Canada image, the name of the enumerator, employment number, and photo.

 - Keep a two metre distance – Maintain physical distance for safety.
 Enumerators are also required to wear a mask.
 You are not required to let them into your house.
 If you have concerns about the person, you can verify an enumerator’s identity by calling the Census Help Line (CHL) at Toll-free number: 1-855-340-2021 or TTY (a telecommunications device for deaf persons): 1-833-830-3109.

 - Receive possible follow-up call – An enumerator may call you if necessary.
 They will identify themselves clearly on the phone.

 Your participation helps the community

 If you have questions about the census or need help in filling out the forms, you can find answers from the Frequently Asked Questions page or call the Census Help Line to speak to a census operator.
 You can also contact Statistics Canada at any time via the online form.
 They will contact you as soon as possible.

 0 of 6 questions completed